 \subsection{Portability}

 To evaluate whether \system can run on different hardware and software backends, we run TPC-H Query 6 with the hand-optimized plan on: (1) two integrated graphic cards, one from Intel, and one from AMD; (2) two discrete GPUs from NVIDIA (K80 and V100: the former a generation before the P100 GPU used for the experiments in the previous sections; the latter one, one generation after); (3) a custom ASIC used for NN training and inference (TPU); and (4) a web browser.
-We use a scale factor of 1 for TPC-H. The results are shown in Table~\ref{tbl:evalPortabilityTable}.
+We use a scale factor of 1.
+The results are shown in Table~\ref{tbl:evalPortabilityTable}.
 This experiment proves the versatility of \system.
 For the integrated GPUs, we use TVM to code-generate the query using Metal~\cite{metal}.
-For the two discrete GPUs, we use vanilla PyTorch, while for the TPU we use the XLA backend for PyTorch~\cite{pytorch-xla}~\footnote{Note that PyTorch/XLA does not support all the necessary tensor operations, and therefore the execution fallback to regular CPU for part of the query is not available.}.
-Finally, we are able to run the query in the browser by exporting it into the ONNX format, and running it in Chrome using ONNX Runtime (ORT) for WebAssembly (WASM)~\cite{ort-wasm}.
+For the two discrete GPUs, we use vanilla PyTorch, while for the TPU, we use the XLA backend for PyTorch\footnote{Note that PyTorch/XLA does not support all the necessary tensor operations and the execution fallback to regular CPU for part of the query is not available.}~\cite{pytorch-xla}.
+Finally, we are able to run the query in the browser by exporting it into the ONNX format and running it in Chrome using ONNX Runtime (ORT) for WebAssembly (WASM)~\cite{ort-wasm}.

-We also evaluate other configurations: a machine with an AMD Radeon Instinct MI25, and browser execution with WebGL for GPU acceleration.
-For the first configuration, we try both ROCm~\cite{rocm} and DirectML~\cite{directml}.
-Unfortunately, we are unable to properly set up ROCm\footnote{ROCm does not support Windows, while the GPU drivers for the Azure VM we try are only available on Windows.}, while DirectML lacks support for some operators.
-For the second one, we try ORT with WebGL, and find that it lacks support for some operators, and CPU fallback is not yet available.
+\eat{We also evaluated other configurations: a machine with an AMD Radeon Instinct MI25, and browser execution with WebGL for GPU acceleration.
+For the first configuration, we tried both ROCm~\cite{rocm} and DirectML~\cite{directml}.
+Unfortunately, we are unable to properly set up ROCm\footnote{ROCm does not support Windows, while the GPU drivers for the Azure VM we tried were only available on Windows.}, while DirectML lacks support for some operators.
+For the second one, we tried ORT with WebGL, and found that it lacks support for some operators and CPU fallback is not yet available.}